-Note: Contextual Menus, introduced in iOS/iPadOS 13, also use a long press gesture and change how Drag and Drop works in cases where both are available.
+Note: Contextual Menus also use a long press gesture and change how Drag and Drop works in cases where both are available.
 Tap and hold an item to show its contextual menu and then drag the preview away to use Drag and Drop (there's no need to lift your finger first, just use one continuous motion).
-If you prefer, you can disable either Drag and Drop or Contextual Menus in the Accessibility section of forScore's settings panel.
+If you prefer, you can disable either Drag and Drop or Contextual Menus in the Accessibility section of for Score's settings panel.